Sdator/item-filter-code/README.md

 - Color picker support for all rules with a color as a value.
 - Highly configurable, including the ability to add custom item bases, item classes, and rule keywords.
 - Non-destructive implementation.
 We will never edit, destroy, or sort anything without your permission.
+- (Windows Only) Preview sounds by hovering over sound identifiers within the editor.

 ### Preview